Emerging IoT Trends to watch Out

 Many large companies assume that they have plenty of time to take a plunge into the IoT world, or that they are too big for the change to significantly impact their businesses.
 However, this conception is all set to change.

-As the IoT grows in importance — Gartner predicts the number of connected devices is likely to reach 14.2 billion in 2019 and will continue to grow up to 25 billion by 2021 — increasing formerly human-run processes that will be automated using algorithms in diverse areas such as data ownership, privacy, and regulatory compliance.
+As the IoT Trends grows in importance — Gartner predicts the number of connected devices is likely to reach 14.2 billion in 2019 and will continue to grow up to 25 billion by 2021 — increasing formerly human-run processes that will be automated using algorithms in diverse areas such as data ownership, privacy, and regulatory compliance.

-Top IoT Trends for 2020 and Beyond
+Top IoT Trends for Future

 1. Rise of IoT Security